My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 BLondie09.jpg

-Of note on this album was the introduction of reggae rifts, most notable in the song, “Die Young Stay Pretty.”
-The band was broadening their sound from the retro-tinged and expansive sounds still heard in songs like, “Union City Blue,” but now there was greater variety throughout the album.
+Of note on this album was the introduction of reggae rifts, most notably in the track, “Die Young Stay Pretty.”
+The band was broadening their sound from the retro-tinged and expansive sounds, though still heard in songs like, “Union City Blue,” but now there was greater variety throughout the album.

-Also notable on the album was Chrysalis experimenting with new media forms by creating a video album for Eat to the Beat.
+Also notable was Chrysalis experimenting with new media forms by creating a video album for Eat to the Beat.
 There was a video made of each song and made available as a package.
-Keep in mind this was two years before MTV would debut.
-This was also likely done because Blondie was so photogenic, centred of course on Debbie, who must have been one of the most photographed people on the planet in the late 70s.
-This would become an issue for the rest of the band as it was hard to maintain the premise of Blondie being a ‘band’ and not a backing act for Debbie.
+Keep in mind this was two years before the debut of MTV.
+It was likely done because Blondie was so photogenic, centred of course on Debbie, who must have been one of the most photographed people on the planet in the late ‘70s.
+This became an issue since it was hard to establish the perception of them being a ‘band’ and not simply ‘Blondie’ Debbie with a backing group.

 Blondie10.png